TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 6/Leviticus 6.7.md

 ---

-and the priest shall make atonement for him before Jehovah; and he shall be forgiven concerning whatsoever he doeth so as to be guilty thereby.
+The priest shall make atonement for him before Yahweh, and he will be forgiven concerning whatever he does to become guilty."